Luis R. Rivera

 - Th.M., Th.D., Harvard Divinity School

-Dr. Luis R. Rivera is the Academic Dean and Vice President for Academic Affairs at Garrett-Evangelical Theological Seminary (UMC) since 2014.
-He served as faculty member (1995-2013) and Academic Dean and Vice President for Academic Affairs and the James G. K. McClure Professor of Theological Education (2009-13) at McCormick Theological Seminary (PCUSA) in Chicago.
+Dr. Luis R. Rivera is Associate Professor of Theology at Garrett-Evangelical Theological Seminary (UMC).
+He served as the Academic Dean and Vice President for Academic Affairs at Garrett-Evangelical from 2014-2019.
+Rivera also served as faculty member (1995-2013) and Academic Dean and Vice President for Academic Affairs and the James G. K. McClure Professor of Theological Education (2009-13) at McCormick Theological Seminary (PCUSA) in Chicago.
 Dr. Rivera started his teaching career in 1986 when he joined the Faculty of the Evangelical Seminary of Puerto Rico (1986 -1995).
 He is a native of Puerto Rico.
 Before starting his teaching career, Dr. Rivera served as lay pastor for nine years (1973-1979) and associate lay minister for leadership development in the Puerto Rico Baptist Churches (ABC, 1990-92).
 He is a member of the United Methodist Church since 2004.

 Dr. Rivera holds degrees from the University of Puerto Rico (B.A.), the Evangelical Seminary of Puerto Rico (M.Div.), and Harvard University, the Divinity School (Th.M., Th.D.).
 His research and teaching focuses on the theological and hermeneutical challenges posed by the experiences of global migrations and the formation of diaspora communities and congregations amidst multicultural societies in a globalized world.